Experts: China far side lunar mission potentially historic

-BEIJING (AP) — Experts say China’s ambition to soft-land a spacecraft on the far side of the moon later this year faces considerable challenges but if successful, would put its space program in the forefront of one of the most important areas of lunar exploration.
+BEIJING (AP) — China’s ambition to soft-land a spacecraft on the far side of the moon later this year faces considerable challenges, but if successful would propel the country’s space program to the forefront of one of the most important areas of lunar exploration, experts say.

 China hopes to be the first country to complete such a landing.
 On Monday, it launched a relay satellite to facilitate communication between controllers on Earth and the upcoming Chang’e 4 mission.

-The moon’s far side, also known as the dark side because it faces away from Earth, remains comparatively unknown.
+The moon’s far side is also known as the dark side because it faces away from Earth and remains comparatively unknown.

-Although China’s space program is largely military-run, a number of Chinese commercial satellite launchers have also sprung up in recent years on the model, if not the scale, of private U.S. companies such as SpaceX.
+Creating the ability to explore the far side of the Moon is an impressive achievement, John M. Logsdon of George Washington University’s Space Policy Institute said in an email.

 Most Read Nation & World Stories